 I commend Mayor Tom DuBois of Palo Alto, California, Mayor John Hamilton of Bloomington, Indiana, and Sibling Cities USA Founder Vicki Veenker for coming together for this historic launch of our nation’s first-ever Sibling Cities USA relationship to build unity in America.
 The need for unity is now.
 I applaud this inaugural effort to build community and understanding across the miles in our great country and hope it leads to many future Sibling City relationships that connect and unite us as a nation."

 Bloomington is located in Monroe County in southern Indiana.
-It is Indiana’s sixth-largest city, with a population of 80,500.
+It is Indiana’s sixth-largest city, with a population of 85,000.
 The demographics of the Bloomington population are non-Hispanic White/Caucasian (82%), Asian (10%).
 African American (4%) and Hispanic (4%).
 Bloomington’s population is highly educated: over 90% have high school diplomas, and Monroe County ranks in the top 2.2% of counties nationwide in terms of education.
 Like Palo Alto, Bloomington is a university town and home to many young people, with the media age being 28 years.
 Indiana University and Ivy Tech Community College call Bloomington home.

 The largest employers in Bloomington are Indiana University and Crane Naval Base.
 Tourism is an additional prominent industry in Bloomington, which boasts a variety of art galleries, museums, and cultural centers.
-Downtown Bloomington has active nightlife, great restaurants, shopping, and many family-friendly activities.
-One beloved Bloomington event is Food Truck Friday, where a variety of food trucks park at Switchyard Park every Friday from June to October, and participants enjoy food, live music, and other events such as balloon artists or body painting.
+Downtown Bloomington has an active nightlife, sophisticated restaurants, shopping, and many family-friendly activities.
+One beloved Bloomington event is Food Truck Friday, where a variety of food trucks park at Switchyard Park every Friday from June to October, allowing participants to enjoy food, live music, and other events.